Minister for Health

 Increased fines and new compliance measures are now in place for breaches of public health orders.

-Crime Stoppers NSW is the best and most appropriate way to report any breaches or concerns around people acting contrary to self-isolation or Health Orders.
+Crime Stoppers NSW is the best and most appropriate way to report any breaches or concerns around people acting contrary to self-isolation or public health orders.
 Crime Stoppers NSW can be contacted on 1800 333 000 or visit the Crime Stoppers website.

-- For 24/7 advice and support on non-health-related COVID-19 enquiries from NSW community and businesses call Service NSW on 13 77 88 or visit nsw.gov.au.
+- For 24/7 advice and support on non-health-related COVID-19 enquiries from NSW community and businesses, visit nsw.gov.au or call Service NSW on 13 77 88 from 7am to 7pm, Monday to Friday and 9am to 5pm on weekends and public holidays.

 - If you have symptoms and wish to speak to a registered nurse call healthdirect on 1800 022 222 or visit the healthdirect website.

-You can send a message to Minister Hazzard using the form below about public hospitals, dental issues and the Health Care Complaints Commission (HCCC).
+You can send a message to Minister Hazzard about public hospitals, dental issues and the Health Care Complaints Commission (HCCC) using the form below.

 Your correspondence will be addressed as soon as possible.
 Please refer to our correspondence policy for more information.